raphaelmenges/visual-stimuli-discovery/README.md

 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Acknowledgment
+Developed as part of the [GazeMining](https://gazemining.de/index_en.html) research project.
 We acknowledge the financial support by the Federal Ministry of Education and Research of Germany under the project number 01IS17095B.

 ## TODO
 - Better understanding of dynamic linking of Tesseract and Leptonica under Linux